 Our dear colleague Ania Witkowska died on 8th April 2019.
-Here we include writings from IBMT Founder Linda Hartley, her colleague Beverley Nolan and one of her IBMT Graduate Supervisees, Susanne Barry.
+Here we include writings from IBMT Founder Linda Hartley, her colleague Beverley Nolan & one of her IBMT Graduate Supervisees, Susanne Barry.
 Susanne also includes an excerpt from her Diploma Case Study, where Ania was so influential and supportive.

 Linda Hartley writes:

 “Ania was a dear friend and colleague to many, a gifted teacher and therapist, and a strong and vibrant spirit.
 She brought warmth, enthusiasm, wisdom and years of experience to all she did.
 I have strong memories of Ania smiling and laughing in her own joyful and special way.

 After many years of creative work in dance, Ania studied IBMT in the Ashdon 2003-6 programme, and has since been developing her work with mothers and babies in Germany.
 She assisted me in the first IBMT programme in Lithuania, and joined the IBMT faculty in 2017.
 She contributed generously to groups of students, in workshops and trainings, in Germany, the UK, Russia and Lithuania.
 She truly was a woman you could not help but love.

 Ania left behind her husband Nick, three children Martha, Nathan and Jango, and her mother, as well as many dear friends, colleagues, students and clients.
 She had recently completed a book which is to be published soon – it is some small comfort that her work will receive deserved recognition in this way, and some of her wisdom and experience will continue to be passed on to future generations of parents and students.“